wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

    ln -s ~/.aws/config  config
    </pre>

-1. On Windows, a "Shortcut" is created to a file.
+1. On Windows, to create a "Shortcut" file, right-click the folder icon you want to make a shortcut of, and select "Create shortcut" from the right-click menu that appears.

+   Alternatively, you can right-click and hover your mouse over the "Send to" option and select "Desktop".

 ### Sync from Dropbox #